grisevg/ufront-orm/README.md

 ufront.db.Object
 ----------------

-##### Extra fields: id, created, modified
+##### Extra fields: id

 This extends sys.db.Object as the base class all your models are built upon.
-It adds 3 fields, which are to be present on every model: id:SId, created:SDateTime, modified:SDateTime.
+It adds a field `id:SId` which is to be present on every model.

 Forcing an integer unique ID makes it easy for us to work with relationships and generic APIs.
 I might consider changing this in future so different sorts of primary keys are allowed, or at least, facilitate a way to provide a bigger primary key if you need more than the default Integer size.

-The `created` and `modified` fields are timestamps, and they are updated automatically as you call `insert()`, `update()` or `save()`.
-This sort of info is used often enough that it's nice to have them as part of the base class, and this is a pattern also seen in other database layers such as ActiveRecord.

 ##### The save() method